Have your say – Port of Gladstone Land Use Plan

 Port Land Use Plans

-All new development on strategic port land must comply with the requirements of the LUP and associated development codes for code assessable development.
+All new development on strategic port land must comply with the requirements of the LUP, and associated development codes for code assessable development.
 GPC is the regulator of this development assessment under the provisions of the Planning Act 2016.

 - GPC Development Code 2012